drillprop/cdmanager-backend/readme.md

 ## Description

-Simple app where authenticated users can create and manage their own albums collection.
+It's a CRUD application with authentication system, where users can create and manage their CD collection.

+Application is using Last.fm API to fetch artists and albums titles and covers.

 ## Technologies